cr88192/bgbtech_btsr1arch/README.md

 more acceptable for there to be variations or breaks in binary compatibility between implementations (granted, it is preferable if breaks in compatibility can be avoided if possible).

-My personal use-case is currently mostly in the context of using BSR1 for real-time motor control (Update, 2021-07: BJX2 has mostly taken over this role, as single-wide cores can be fit onto an XC7S25).
+My personal use-case is currently mostly in the context of using BSR1 for real-time motor control (Update, 2021-07: BJX2 has mostly taken over this role, as single-wide cores can be fit onto an XC7S25). ( Update, 2024-09: I have mostly dropped these use-cases in favor of using RISC-V instead.
+I am currently focusing on BJX2 for more computationally oriented tasks, rather than microcontroller tasks. )

 As of 2018-05-20, This is still at a fairly early stage of development and is not yet ready for general use, however some initial results look promising, and I am making better progress than I was with BJX1 (if anything, because BSR1 is a bit simpler